Kuvempu: Kavimane — Kuvempu Memorial

 The childhood home of Kuvempu at Kuppali has been converted into a museum by Rashtrakavi Kuvempu Pratishtana (a trust dedicated to Kuvempu).
 This trust has undertaken immense developmental works in Kuppali to showcase Kuvempu and his works to the external world.
-On 23 November 2015 night, many valuables including the Padma Shri and Padma Bhushan awards conferred on poet laureate Kuvempu were stolen from Kavimane.
+On the night of 23 November 2015, many valuables including the Padma Shri and Padma Bhushan awards conferred on poet laureate Kuvempu were stolen from Kavimane.

 The entire museum has been ransacked.
 The surveillance cameras there have also been damaged.
-The Jnanapith award kept there has remained intact..
+The Jnanapith award kept there has remained intact.

 Kavishaila

 The gradually rising hill south of the house is named Kavishaila, Kuvempu's mortal remains were placed at Kavishaila.